Speakers

 Plenary Speakers

-- Prof. Dr. Kristopher McNeill — ETH Zurich
+- Kristopher McNeill — ETH Zurich

 Keynote Speakers

-- Prof. Dr. Jorg Drewes — Technical University Munich
+- Jorg Drewes — Technical University Munich

-- Prof. Dr. Chris Oostenbrink — BOKU University Vienna
+- Chris Oostenbrink — BOKU University Vienna

-- Prof. Dr. Dr. Philippe Schmitt-Kopplin — Technical University Munich
+- Philippe Schmitt-Kopplin — Technical University Munich

-- Wei Wang, MD, PhD — Zhejiang Univ.
+- Wei Wang — Zhejiang Univ.
 China

 Philippe Schmitt-Kopplin